Amchuz/30-Days-of-Flutter/Day 1/Note.md

 - It makes app development process extremely fast because of hot-reload feature.
 - Flutter reduces the time and efforts of testing.
 - It provides smoother and seamless scrolling experiences of using the app without much hangs or cuts, which makes running applications faster in comparison to other mobile app development frameworks.
+- Separates UI from native controls.
+- Create a wide variety of apps.

 # Disadvantages of Flutter